capripot/omnigrid/README.md

 ### Options

 Here are the total list of options you can set both in javascript way of directly into the html (showHeader -> data-show-header) and defaults values
+Options set in HTML overides thus set in JS

  * alternaterows: true
  * showHeader: true